 The online intranet for students is called Woogle.
 It can be accessed via the footer on the homepage of the Women's College website.
-Policies and procedure, SERF forms, merchandise, late dinner requests and the like can be found on Woogle.
+Policies and procedure, SERFs, merchandise, late dinner requests and the calendar can be found on Woogle.
 You will be given the Woogle log in details in Welcome Week.